Dav3ster/Printz-Readme/GeneratedREADME.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Installation
-d
+basic demo steps
 ## Usage
-d
+basic semo instructions
 ## Contribution
-Contributors: d
+Contributors: demo contributors
 ## Testing
-d
+basic demo instructions
 ## License
 This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT</a> license.
 ## Questions
-For questions about this repo, application, or to provide feedback please contact me at d My GitHub repo can be found at github.com/d
+For questions about this repo, application, or to provide feedback please contact me at Davidstew87@gmail.com My GitHub repo can be found at github.com/Dav3ster